routegy/routegy-docs/app/docs/how-to/receive-sms-notifications.md

 ### Step 4: Configure the action

 Enter a _name_, _description_ (optional) and desired phone number.
 You can also customize a text _Message_ format by providing your own [Jinja2 template](https://jinja.palletsprojects.com/en/3.0.x/) that follows the [Routegy templating guide](/reference/templating). _Phone Number_ can be set to a static value (e.g. 555-555-5555) or to any variable available in the [templating context](/reference/templating.html#values).
-For instance, if your app pattern includes an element named `phone_number` nested in a fieldset named `contact_info`, you can just enter `contact_info.phone_number`, and Routegy will send a text message to a phone number collected by your app from a user.
+For instance, if your app pattern includes an element named `phone_number` nested in a fieldset named `contact_info`, you can just enter `{{ contact_info.phone_number}} ` into the _Phone Number_ field, and Routegy will send a text message to a phone number collected by your app from a user.

 ::: tip